-Lauren Janes is Assistant Professor of history at Hope College and a Towsley Research Scholar.
+Lauren Janes is Associate Professor of History at Hope College and a Towsley Research Scholar.
 She is the author of Colonial Food in Interwar Paris: The Taste of Empire (Bloomsbury, 2016), which examines the promotion and consumption of colonial foods in France during and after the First World War, revealing the limits of French acceptance of colonial influence on France.
 She has published widely on food and French imperialism, including in Vingtième siècle (2014) and French Cultural Studies (2015).
 She is currently working on Nourishing the World: A Global History in Three Foods and One Dish, contracted with Hackett Publishing.
 Her current teaching includes world history, the history of imperialism, African history, and French history courses.
-You may contact her at firstname.lastname@example.org
+You may contact her at firstname.lastname@example.org.

-Heidi Kraus is Assistant Professor of Art and Art History and the Director of The De Pree Gallery at Hope College, specializing in art from the Early Modern through Contemporary periods.
+Heidi Kraus is Associate Professor of Art and Art History and the Director of The De Pree Gallery at Hope College, specializing in art from the Early Modern through Contemporary periods.
 She has written on the work of Jacques-Louis David and is published in Studies in Eighteenth-Century Culture (Vols.
 44 and 48) and Art Inquiries (formerly the SECAC Review).
 Additionally, Dr. Kraus has curated numerous exhibitions, including an exhibition of Napoleonic objet d’art from a private Parisian collection.
-She co-authored with Nicholas K. Rauh A Short History of the Ancient World, forthcoming from The University of Toronto Press in 2017.
+She co-authored with Nicholas K. Rauh A Short History of the Ancient World, published by The University of Toronto Press in 2017.
 Her current teaching and research focuses on eighteenth- and nineteenth-century iconography in contemporary French visual culture.
 You may contact her at email@example.com.

 Marissa Joanna Doshi is Assistant Professor in the Department of Communication.
 Her research draws on feminist perspectives to examine the creative and cultural dimensions of media and technology.
 In addition to research, she enjoys collaborating with Hope students on research projects and teaching courses in media writing and cultural communication theory.